 10 July 2019

 A common goal amongst Hi Digital’s clients is “we want to be known for the best ‘X’ services/products in the North of England”.
-No problem, we can make it happen!
+No problem, we can make it happen with effecting local digital marketing!
 The opportunity for every small business is to make your brand more discoverable online amongst local audiences and to make it easy for them to choose you over the competition.

 1. Define your brand story

 Is it clear to potential new customers who land on your website or social media profile page for the first time what your brand is about?
 Ensure that you are sharing a clear, compelling brand story.
 In addition to explaining what you do and why, you can also reference your location and heritage to appeal to your local target audience.
 Can you describe what your brand does in a tagline of up to seven words, a couple of sentences and a few short paragraphs?
 Give it a go and critique it from the perspective of your target customer(s).

 Online you only have a few seconds to create a ‘wow’ first impression so don’t forget to feature beautiful imagery and utilise the bespoke features of each digital channel or platform.
 Once your brand story is articulated well, tell it consistently on your website, social media channels and any third-party website listings.
 Give customers a fantastic experience wherever they discover and interact with your brand online just like you would if you met them in ‘real life’!

 Google my Business is a fantastic free local digital marketing tool that will literally put your business on the map.
 For example, if you are a coffee shop in Leeds you will want your business to show on the Google map in the search results every time a user searches for ‘coffee shop Leeds’ and/or ‘coffee near me’ when they are physically local to your business.